jonas-schievink/cargo-local-pkgs/README.md

 ## Notes

-* The main package must have a dependency on all other crates in the repo (local crates not in the dependency graph of the main crate are skipped)
+* The main package must have a dependency on all other crates in the repo (local crates not in the dependency graph of the main crate cause an error)
 * A `Cargo.lock` must exist (you can either check it in, or run `cargo generate-lockfile` before using this subcommand)
 * You can use this to invoke external subcommands, but they must support specifying a package via `-p <pkg>`